fzhang00/fzhang00.github.io/_posts/2020-09-20-Personal-assistant-using-Microbit.markdown

 ![Make function](/assets/make_function.png)

 Move your LED flashing code under this function, and call this function when you need to flash LEDs.
+Check these video if you are not sure how.

+- Define function in Python
+<iframe width="560" height="315" src="https://www.youtube.com/embed/j9mTu2o4RTM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ***